Whether in workshops or via email, one of the most common questions I hear is:

 What we should ask is: why are students finishing so fast in the first place?

-Most likely, the work they are doing is simply too simple.
-The goal, then, is to give students a meaningful task to begin with, not to try to keep them busy because they finished a too-simple task quickly.
+The solution to early finishers is to give them a sufficiently complex task to begin with, not to try to keep them busy once they finish a too-simple task quickly.

 - Pre-Assess, so we know who already gets it before we teach.
 This will free up time so that students can do more interesting things.